Introduction

 Effective communication is the glue that holds the customer relationship together.
 It involves being accessible on the channels your customers prefer and responding with empathy and clarity.

 In an age of instant gratification, response time is a critical factor.
 Whether a customer is reaching out via email, live chat, or social media, they expect a prompt acknowledgment.
-Valuing a customer's time is one of the most direct ways to show you value them as a person.
+Research by Forrester indicates that customers are much more likely to remain loyal when a company values their time.
+However, speed is only half the battle.
+First-contact resolution—resolving the issue during the very first interaction—is one of the strongest drivers of satisfaction.
+If a customer has to repeat their story to three different agents, their satisfaction will drop even if each agent responds "fast."

 Clarity and Tone